facelessuser/backrefs/docs/src/markdown/usage.md

     type        ::=  "s"
     ```

-    !!! note "Conversion Syntax"
-        In almost all instances, using conversion types won't make sense in a regular expression replace as the objects
-        will already be strings in the needed format, but if you were to use a conversion, ASCII would be assumed, and
-        the object or Unicode string would be encoded with `backslashreplace`.

-3. Lastly, Backrefs allows format strings to work for byte strings as well as Unicode strings.
-This is something that
+3. Lastly, our implementation of the [Format Specification Mini-Language][format-spec] (`format_spec`) allows format
+  strings to work for byte strings as well as Unicode strings.
+This is something that Regex does not allow without
-   Regex did not allow.
+  Backrefs.

     ```pycon3
     >>> bre.subf(br'(test)', br'\C{0:|^8}\E', b'test')
     b'||TEST||'
     ```

+    !!! note "Conversion Syntax and Bytes"
+        In almost all instances, using conversion types (`{!s}`, etc.) won't make sense in a regular expression replace
+        as the objects will already be strings in the needed format, but if you were to use a conversion using byte
+        strings, when converting from `bytes` to `str`, ASCII will be the assumed encoding, and the object or Unicode
+        string would be encoded using the `backslashreplace` option as well.

 ## Advanced Usage